This Is What Whales Are Betting On Upstart Holdings

 Volume & Open Interest Development

-This data can help you track the liquidity and interest for Upstart Holdings's options for a given strike price.
+In terms of liquidity and interest, the mean open interest for Upstart Holdings options trades today is 448.19 with a total volume of 4,115.00.

-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Upstart Holdings's whale activity within a strike price range from $100.0 to $550.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Upstart Holdings's big money trades within a strike price range of $100.0 to $350.0 over the last 30 days.

 Upstart Holdings Option Volume And Open Interest Over Last 30 Days